 Of course, each policy has certain conditions that need to be met for the claim to be approved and there are also exclusions that apply.

 The point of this article is to focus in on the finer points of the policy to give you a better idea of if you're insured and what overall exclusions apply.
-Remember if you're unsure of if you're insured or not, please read the policy booklet found on the Westpac website, or call QBE Australia for more information.
+Remember if you're unsure of if you're insured or not, please read the policy booklet found on the Westpac website, or call Allianz Australia for more information.

 An insurance policy is useless if you don't know how to make a claim.
-Like many of the insurances provided through credit cards, Westpac's insurance is provided by QBE.
+Like many of the insurances provided through credit cards, Westpac's insurance is provided by Allianz.
 In the event you need to make a claim, both when in Australia or while overseas, you must call them.

 1. Making a claim while overseas.